heig-vd-ie/dig-a-plan-optimization/README.md

 make install-all
 ```

+You will also need a Gurobi license.
+Visit [https://license.gurobi.com/](https://license.gurobi.com/), request a new WSL license for your machine, and save it to `~/license/gurobi.lic`.

 ## Updating the Virtual Environment or Packages

 If you need to update packages listed in `pyproject.toml`, use: